BurdaMagazinOrg/thunder-distribution/README.md

 ## Contributing
 If you want to help, to make Thunder even better, please take a look at the [contributing guidelines](CONTRIBUTING.md).

-## Documentation
-For more detailed information, please take a look at [https://burdamagazinorg.github.io/thunder-documentation/](https://burdamagazinorg.github.io/thunder-documentation/).

 ## Development
 For information on the installation and development of Thunder, please take a look at [docs/development.md](docs/development.md).